 - 3.1.
 In most cases, the member of staff should initially deal with concerns relating to a student's behaviour.
 If a problem persists or the student does not meet standards of behaviour expected, an Incident Report or Cause for Concern should be completed using the online reporting system. - 3.2.
 Any member of the College community can complete an S3 incident report or cause for concern to report a concern about any student. - 3.3.
-Completed Incident Reports and Cause for Concern forms will be sent electronically through the S3 system to the relevant Student Tutor.
-All incident forms will also be sent to the relevant Pastoral Support Manager for each of the College sites, to be recorded and monitored centrally.
+Completed Incident Reports and Cause for Concern forms will be sent electronically through the S3 Tutor system to the relevant Pastoral Support Tutor.
+All incident forms will also be sent to the relevant Pastoral Support Manager for each of the College sites, to be recorded and monitored centrally and Teaching and Leaning Managers will receive a copy of any incident report.